resource-watch/slate/source/includes/api/_widget.md

 ## What is a Widget?
-Is a graphic representation of a Dataset's data.
-The most of them are defined with [Vega grammar](#what-is-vega).
+It is a graphic representation of a Dataset's data.
+Most of them are defined with [Vega grammar](#what-is-vega).

-Widget contains the next fields:
+Widgets contains the following fields:

 | Field         | Description           | Type
 | ------------- |:-------------:| -----:|